Secure your spot on the trip and book now by paying your deposit of USD 2000$/person.

 PAYMENT SCHEDULE

-Following the sign-up deposit (PAYMENT #1), the remaining balance will be due in 2 installments:
+Following the sign-up fee (PAYMENT #1), the remaining balance will be due in 2 installments:

 We can work with you on a payment plan: pay your trip in the usual 2 installments, or opt for several.
 Contact us to discuss what works best for you!